cxw620/rust-polyglot/src/intro.md

 Implementation, docs, tooling, etc.
 -----------------------------------

-There is one implementation, `rustc` which is maintained by the [Rust project](https://www.rust-lang.org/) itself, alongside the specifications and documentation.
+There is one principal implementation, `rustc` which is maintained by the [Rust project](https://www.rust-lang.org/) itself, alongside the specifications and documentation.